sahilc-13/MS-Excel_BlinkIt-Sales_Dashboard/README.md

  - Total sales by Fat Content
  - Total Sales by item types
  - Fat Content by Outlet for Sales
- - Total Sales by Outlet Establishment
+ - Total Sales by Outlet Establishment, Size, Location, Type